 Let me explain.

-The user experience of your website is not only important for your business growth, but also for the search engine’s business growth and survival.
+The user experience of your website is not only important for your organisational growth, but also for the search engine’s business growth and survival.
 To help you understand this, here is a quick & simplified overview of how search engines work & their revenue model.

-How search engines make money:
+How search engines make money through ads:

 #1 – Search engines create a copy of all possible webpages on the internet (millions of them) and store it in their servers.
 Technically, this process is called crawling and indexing.
 Every change that is made to a web page is also recorded, stored and organised.